Titanic Quarter, Belfast

 Titanic's "footprint" is outlined today by a line that is illuminated in blue at dusk/night so you get a good, albeit abstract idea of the size of the ship.
 In addition the location of where the funnels and lifeboats would have been are represented as lines on the ground.
 Benches have been placed in the exact relative positions to where they would have been on the promenade deck of the actual Titanic.
 The outline is flanked by lamp posts that vaguely indicate the former steel gantry that Titanic was constructed under.
 Like that gantry's columns, there are 11 poles on each side.

 Also nearby, immediately to the east of the Titanic Belfast centre stands the old building that used to be the Harland & Wolff shipyard's administrative HQ.
 Of particular interest are the two huge drawing offices, with their large skylights in the ceiling.
 It was here that the detailed construction plans for Titanic and other ships were prepared.
-The buildings are currently not part of the tourism development of the site and were inaccessible when I was there in December 2012.
-However, there have been proposals for their refurbishment, including plans to integrate them into some kind of boutique hotel.
-It remains to be seen what may come of any of this.
+When I was first there in December 2012.

-When I was there the dock was used as a location for some film production related to Titanic; in the marquee you can see inside the dock in one of my photos a bunch of actors were being fed Titanic-inspired food.
+When I was there the first time, in December 2012, the dock was used as a location for some film production related to "Titanic"; in the marquee you can see inside the dock in one of my photos (see below) a bunch of actors were being fed "Titanic"-inspired food.
 All the while sound engineers, cameramen and other members of the film crew were scuttling around, commands were shouted into walkie-talkies, and at times visitors were asked to stay away from certain angles or not to take pictures of props and so on.
 But largely they didn't interfere with the regular visitors too much.
 A veteran car on the dockside, apparently hired for the shoot actually added a dose of "period-ness" to the whole atmosphere.
 Before you ask: no, I did not spot any glamorous stars.

-You can see the dock from the fence around it, which is only 20 yards or so from the dock wall edge, but to get really close and gain access to the inside of the dock you have to go through the visitor centre in the old Pump-House and pay an admission fee of £5.
-This also gets you inside the old Pump-House itself which used to serve the dock.
-It's a fairly interesting industrial heritage item in itself, if you have a taste for such things, and it's all commodified through various information panels with explanatory texts and historic photos … as well as soundtracks.
-Historic film footage is projected onto a screen.
+You can see the dock from the fence around it, which is only 20 yards or so from the dock wall edge, but to get really close and gain access to the inside of the dock you have to go through the visitor centre in the old Pump House and pay an admission fee.
+This also got me inside the old Pump House itself which used to serve the dock.
+It's a fairly interesting industrial heritage item in itself, if you have a taste for such things, and it's all commodified through various information panels with explanatory texts and historic photos … as well as soundtracks and historic film footage projected on to a screen.

-Parallel to the Thompson Dock is another, older dry dock called Alexandra Dock, which was built before ships of the size of Titanic were even conceived.
-The dock is flooded and home to the historic light cruiser HMS Caroline
+Parallel to the Thompson Graving Dock is another, older dry dock called Alexandra Dock, which was built before ships of the size of Titanic were even conceived.
+The dock is flooded and home to the historic light cruiser HMS "Caroline"

 , a unique relic from World War One